 - Leaking pressure relief valve

-As water heaters commonly hold 50 gallons of water, failure can lead to a damaging flood.
+As water heaters commonly hold 50 gallons of water, failure can lead to a destructive flood.

-Like with any other appliance, annual maintenance is crucial.
-We recommend looking into our routine maintenance agreement to potentially avoid problems with your water heater.
+Like with any different appliance, regular maintenance is crucial.
+We recommend looking into our Advantage Program to potentially avoid problems with your water heater.